kolplattformen/skolplattformen/README.md

 api will be put into fake mode.
 Static data will be returned and no calls to backend will be made.

-The `LoginStatusChecker` returned by the login method will have `.token` set to "fake".
+The `LoginStatusChecker` returned by the login method will have `.token` set to 'fake'.

 ## Try it out